jalmeroth/deskhopl/README.md

 - HID device descriptors compatible with Logitech devices
 - support for "Suspend both PCs" via shortcut (Linux/macOS)
 - support for "Screensaver mode" by jiggling the mouse just one pixel
+- works with Raspberry Pi Pico and Pico 2

 \*since we're keeping the relative mouse, moving your mouse to the next PC won't work.
 You have to press the `CAPS_LOCK` key to hop to the next PC.